Dark Shadows (film): Plot

-In 1760, young Barnabas Collins and his wealthy family set sail from Liverpool to the New World, where they establish the town of Collinsport in Maine and construct Collinwood Mansion, their grand estate.
-Fifteen years later, Barnabas spurns the advances of his servant, Angelique, who is secretly a witch.
-In response, she murders his parents using magic and curses Barnabas so that "all he loves will die".
+In 1760, a young Barnabas Collins and his wealthy family immigrated from Liverpool to Maine, where they established the town of Collinsport and constructed the Collinwood Mansion.
+Fifteen years later, Barnabas is engaged to Josette while having an affair with Angelique, who is secretly a witch, but he refuses any further advances.

-Barnabas becomes obsessed with dark magic to prove his parents were murdered.
-Under Angelique's spell, his fiancée Josette jumps to her death from a cliff called "Widow's Hill".
-He throws himself after her, but survives, further cursed by Angelique to eternal suffering as a vampire.
-Angelique turns the town against Barnabas and gets him buried alive.
+Enraged, Angelique murders his parents using magic and curses Barnabas.
+She then casts a spell on Josette, making her jump to her death from the cliff called Widows' Hill.
+A distraught Barnabas attempts to fall to his death but fails, discovering that Angelique's curse has transformed him into a vampire.
+She rallies the town against him, and Barnabas is buried alive in a hidden tomb.

-In 1972, almost 200-years-later, Maggie Evans, who bears an uncanny resemblance to Josette, travels to Collinwood to fill the position of governess.
-She assumes the alias Victoria Winters and meets the dysfunctional current-residents of Collinwood: Collins matriarch Elizabeth and her teenage daughter Carolyn; Elizabeth's brother Roger and his young son David, who believes he is being visited by his late-mother's ghost; and a live-in alcoholic psychiatrist, Dr. Julia Hoffman.
-That night, Victoria is visited by the ghost of Josette.
+In 1972, Maggie Evans, under the alias Victoria Winters, is hired as governess for the Collins family, now consisting of matriarch Elizabeth, her teenage daughter Carolyn, Elizabeth's brother Roger, and his young son David, who believes he is being visited by his late mother's ghost, and a live-in alcoholic psychiatrist, Dr. Julia Hoffman.
+Meanwhile, a construction crew unwittingly frees Barnabas from his tomb and he drinks their blood to restore himself.

-A construction crew building a McDonald's unwittingly frees Barnabas from his tomb.
-He apologetically feeds on their blood and then makes his way to Collinwood, perplexed by the modern-day technology and fashion he encounters.

-At Collinwood, Barnabas hypnotizes the caretaker, Willie, into his service and reveals to Elizabeth that the legends of the family curse and her long-lost ancestor are true.
-He asks to rejoin the family and shows Elizabeth the manor's secret passages and hidden treasure.
-Though wary, she introduces him to the family as a distant relative from England.
+At Collinwood, Barnabas hypnotizes the caretaker, Willie, to become his familiar, and reveals to Elizabeth that the family curse is true.
+He asks to rejoin the family and shows her the manor's secret passages and hidden treasure.
+Meanwhile, an older Angelique has displaced the Collins family fishing business by starting her own company, Angel Bay Seafood.
+Once discovering that Barnabas has escaped, she goes to Collinwood to confront him, reminding him of her powers and popularity within the town before she leaves.

-While adjusting to modern life and falling for Victoria, Barnabas uses his powers of persuasion and the family treasure to restore both the Collins Canning Company and Collinwood to their former glory.
-Dr. Hoffman learns of his true nature and offers to try to turn him mortal again.
-They start by removing his blood and giving him transfusions of human blood.
+While adjusting to modern life and falling for Victoria, Barnabas uses his powers and the family treasure to restore his family's finances.
+Dr. Hoffman learns of his true nature while he is under hypnosis and offers to try to turn him mortal by removing his corrupted blood and giving him transfusions of human blood.
+Angelique arranges another meeting with Barnabas.
+She begs him to love her back, but after having supernatural intercourse with her, he refuses.
+She vows to destroy his family and Victoria.

-Angelique, having survived through the centuries and now the owner of the dominant Angel Bay Seafood, is still in love with Barnabas.
-To protect Victoria, he gives in to Angelique's lust and they have sex in her office, but, afterwards, a remorseful Barnabas again rejects Angelique.